Skip to content

 1. Return to your forked copy of LoopWorkspace

-• Click on your personal icon at upper right to see the drop-down menu and select "Your repositories"
+• Click on your personal icon at the upper right to see the drop-down menu and select "Your repositories"

 drop-down-menu